kammoh/fobos/docs/source/setup.rst

 Software Setup
 ==============

-Note: The following installation procedure is tested on Linux Ubuntu 16.04.
+Note: The following installation procedure is tested on Linux Ubuntu 16.04 and 18.04.

 1. Download FOBOS from the `FOBOS home page <https://cryptography.gmu.edu/fobos/getfobos.php>`_.
 2. Extract the archive into the directory of your choice